cyberomin/cyberomin.github.io/_posts/2019-09-23-nigerian-lecturers.md

 These men and women single-handedly destroyed the self-worth and the self-esteem of 100s of students.
 Do you know what would have happened if they had encouraged the 16/17 yrs old under their care?
 Think about that for a second.

 I remember the day I got my certificate, I went into a bathroom and wept like a baby, finally, the torments were over.
 I can look forward to something else.
 The baggage was finally lifted off my shoulder.
-After 11 solid years, I made a third-class - https://cyberomin.github.io/life/2016/11/07/chapter-three.html
+After 11 solid years, I made a third-class - [I wrote about it here](https://cyberomin.github.io/life/2016/11/07/chapter-three.html)

 In my quiet time, I pray for Sim Shagaya.
 That man gave me a life-changing opportunity.
 I will forever be grateful.
 Thank you, Sim.